- Books, Literature, and Writing»

 Silenced to share Jesus, tears swelled Timothy's eyes; yet, his Merry Christmas sweatshirt is still unremoved.

-And so, the clash continues, as those of the real world – believing in the true Reason for the season – cannot be kept silent; they are compelled to speak of the things they have seen and heard.
+And so, the clash continues, and those of the real world – believing in the real Reason for the season – cannot be kept silent; they are compelled to speak of the things they have seen and heard.
 Claiming the victory, therefore, already won by their Master, they press on in His cause.